JHU-PL-Lab/www-pl/ocaml/code/lecture.md

   - the types must be declared just like OCaml variants.
   - can be used in pattern matches as well.
   - again the fields are immutable by default
-  - not used as often as structs of C, most data is a variant with tupled multiple arguments

-Record type to represent rational numbers
+Example: a record type to represent rational numbers

 ```ocaml
 type ratio = {num: int; denom: int};;